svc333/overview/glossary/glossary.md

 ### public resource
 {: #x9439040}

-An entry that is visible to everyone in the IBM Cloud catalog.
+An entry that is visible to everyone in the {{site.data.keyword.cloud_notm}} catalog.
 Public resources can be built by any provider (IBM or third party providers).
 See also [private resource](/docs/overview?topic=overview-glossary#x9439035).

+### publish
+{: #x2116130}

+The process of moving an application or product from staging so that the plans and APIs included within it are available for application developers to access and use.

 ### push
 {: #x2035465}